 Why Attend a Birding Festival?

-Birds don’t pay attention to festival dates, and if they can be spotted at field trip locations and local hotspots during a festival, they’re also going to be seen in the days leading up to or immediately after the festival.
-So why bother attending during the event, when it may be more crowded, travel arrangements could be more expensive, or fees could be higher?
-A festival is about far more than just the birds, and a birding festival gives attendees a great opportunity to…
+Birds don’t pay attention to festival dates.
+If they can be spotted at field trip locations and local hotspots during a festival, they are also going to be seen in the days leading up to or immediately after the festival.
+So why bother attending the event when it may be more crowded, and travel arrangements and fees could be more expensive?
+A festival is about far more than just the birds, and a birding festival gives attendees a great opportunity to:

 Enjoy the best timing of local birding.